science-uab/science-uab.github.io/web_qr_decoder/README.md

 Web QR Decoder
 ==
-A simple web application that use device camera to decode QR Code
+A simple web application that use device camera to decode QR Code by Igor Golban

 ### Options
 | option       | Type     | Default  | Description